 Essential Ingredients

-• Warm Milk: Blooms the yeast and adds moisture to the dough.
+- Warm Milk: Wakes up the yeast and makes the dough soft.

 Special Notes on Ingredients